Audubon Forester Training and Endorsement Program

 MAINTAINING ENDORSEMENT

-Foresters will be asked to share baseline information annually, and participate in at least two continuing education programs every other year.
+Foresters will be asked to share baseline information annually, and to participate in at least two continuing education programs every other year.

 ANNUALLY